Trademark Realty Real Estate Business

 3. Legacy Building: For realtors, a trademark can be part of building a lasting legacy in the industry.
 It ensures that your name, synonymous with quality and reliability, remains protected and can be passed down or leveraged for future business ventures.

-Many names in real estate are the names of the real estate professionals, or construction companies (which may be named after the owner).
+Many names in real estate are the names of the real estate professionals or realtors, or construction companies (which may be named after the owner).
 Surnames are specifically barred from trademark protection, unless you can show acquired distinctiveness.
 That means that people attribute a secondary meaning to your name in the area of realty or real estate.
 They associate it with quality, or home development in a certain area or style, etc. rather than just a surname.
 So, before you can get a trademark for a mark that contains a surname, you need to show all the marketing efforts you have made that have given your name that secondary meaning.

 Even if you do not have the surname issue with your brand, you need to ensure your brand is unique in the field of realty and real estate so that another, earlier user of the trademark can't come back and make you change your name by asserting his or her prior rights.
 An name change would be disastrous for your business since your clients find you through your brand.